 Early Care and Education

-Sets the income eligibility limit for child care subsidies at or above 200% of the federal poverty level.
+Sets the income eligibility limit for child care subsidies at or above 85% of the State Median Income (SMI).
 States subsidize child care costs for eligible families with a combination of state and federal funds, and set the family income level for eligibility.
 States with higher eligibility levels serve families who are above the federal poverty level, but still low-income.

 Uses payment rate at or above the 75th percentile of current market rate for center-based care at the highest quality QRIS tier.
 CCDF rules recommend that states set child care reimbursements to child care providers at 75% of the market rate or higher.
 States are also encouraged to provide tiered payment with a sufficient rate difference between tiers to promote higher quality.
 A state is considered to have rates that are based on current market prices if the provider market survey used to set rates was conducted no more than two years earlier (for example, rates used in 2016 are considered current if set at the 75th percentile of 2014 or more recent market rates).

 Provides families with at least 12 months of continuous eligibility for child care subsidies.
 CCDF rules require lead agencies to provide at least 12 months of continuous eligibility for child care subsidies, except when family income exceeds the federal threshold of 85% of State Median Income.
 For more information see the FAQ on the Child Care and Development Fund Final Rule from the Administration for Children and Families (ACF).

 Funds a pre-kindergarten program.
 Supplements Head Start.
 States serve mostly 4 year olds and smaller numbers of 3 year olds in state-funded pre-kindergarten programs and Head Start programs that receive supplemental state funding.